Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Methods

-\textbf{Single-crystal $X$-ray diffraction.} The measurements were performed with a custom-designed instrument equipped with a Xenocs Genix3D Mo K$_\alpha$ (17.48 keV) $X$-ray source, which produced a beam-spot diameter of 150 $\mu$m at the sample position with $2.5\times10^7$ photons/sec.
+\textbf{Single-crystal $X$-ray diffraction.} The measurements were performed with a custom-designed instrument equipped with a Xenocs Genix3D Mo K$_{\alpha}$ (17.48 keV) $X$-ray source, which produced a beam-spot diameter of 150 $\mu$m at the sample position with $2.5\times10^7$ photons/sec.
 The samples were mounted on a Huber four-circle diffractometer.
 A highly sensitive PILATUS3 R 1M solid-state pixel array detector (with $980\times1042$ pixels, 172 $\mu$m $\times172 \mu$m per pixel) was used to collect the diffraction signals.
 Three-dimensional mapping of the reciprocal space was achieved by taking diffraction images in 0.1$^\circ$ sample-rotation increments.
-Due to a small non-monochromaticity of the $X$-rays, each observed Bragg peak was accompanied by a weak K$_\beta$ peak and a radial tail [red dashed lines in Fig.~\ref{fig1}(c)].
+Due to a small non-monochromaticity of the $X$-rays, each observed Bragg peak consisted of closely-spaced K$_{\alpha1}$ and K$_{\alpha2}$ components, and was further accompanied by a weak K$_\beta$ peak and a radial tail [red dashed lines in Fig.~1(c)].